May 16, 2025

 Technical SEO: Non-Negotiable for Everyone

-Every business needs a technically sound website.
-If your site has crawl errors, pages loading above three seconds, broken structured data, or mobile usability issues flagged in Google Search Console, technical SEO moves to the front of the line.
+If Google cannot crawl your site properly, nothing else works.
+Every business, regardless of size or industry, needs a technically sound website.
+If your site has crawl errors in Google Search Console, pages loading above three seconds, missing or broken structured data, or mobile usability issues flagged by Google, technical SEO moves to the front of the line.
+Content and links can wait.
+The foundation needs to be solid first.

 Content SEO: The Engine for Long Sales Cycles

-Content SEO matters most for B2B companies where customers spend weeks or months researching before they buy.
-A single services page cannot rank for the dozens of queries your potential buyers are typing at each stage of the buying journey.
+Content SEO matters most for B2B companies with long sales cycles.
+If your customers spend weeks or months researching before they buy, you need content at every stage of that journey.
+A single services page cannot rank for the dozens or hundreds of queries your potential buyers are typing.
+Each stage of the buying journey, from problem awareness to vendor comparison, needs dedicated content that matches the intent behind those searches.

 Local SEO: Essential for Geographic Businesses